gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 travels further than the hesitant right one.

 In expert discourse,
-the expression of uncertainty is a virtue — it is epistemic honesty, the acknowledgment of the limits of evidence.
+the expression of uncertainty is a virtue;
+it is epistemic honesty,
+the acknowledgment of the limits of evidence.